PetersenAndreas/Flow2Week2/README.md

 ### Struggles
 I lost my overview, so don't expect that I know what I've done.
 This was a hard week...
-Many opgaver, much wow
+Many opgaver, much wow <br>
 A for effort? xD